limbernie/limbernie.github.io/_posts/2018-04-29-pinkys-palace-v2-walkthrough.md

 ### Privilege Escalation

-During enumeration of `stefano`'s account, an executable `/home/stefano/tools/qsub` and a bash script `/usr/local/bin/backup.sh` were observed which I believe were the key pieces to the privilege escalation puzzle.
+During enumeration of `stefano`'s account, an executable `/home/stefano/tools/qsub` and a bash script `/usr/local/bin/backup.sh` were observed which I believed to be the key pieces to the privilege escalation puzzle.

 ![screenshot-5](/assets/images/posts/pinkys-palace-v2-walkthrough/screenshot-5.png)